 Pro Tip: If your dog is eating grass and you're concerned about his or her diet, talk with your vet.
 They may suggest a change in food or adding vitamins and supplements to your dog's diet.

-Another common theory is simple but plausible: dogs eat grass because they like the taste!
-Dogs eat lots of things that seem unappetizing to humans, from bugs to fuzz to bird feces and beyond.
+Another common theory is simple but plausible: dogs eat grass because they like the taste.
+Dogs eat lots of things that seem unappetizing to humans, from bugs to fuzz to poop and beyond.
 Grass doesn't seem so weird compared to all the things dogs are willing or happy to put in their mouths.

 Pro Tip: If your dog seems to eat grass because they enjoy it, make sure they don't overeat it.
-Too much of anything isn't always the best thing.
+Too much of anything isn't usually a good thing.

 One more thought is that dogs eat grass because they're bored and it's something to do.
 When dogs don't get enough physical exercise or mental stimulation, they become bored and can resort to destructive behaviors, like chewing or eating things (including grass!).

 Pro Tip: Ways to keep your dog entertained include physical and mental activity (exercise, brain games, training, etc.), play time and more.

 Learn more: Why It's Important to Play With Your Dog